KingBridgeSS/ctf-pow-for-docker-compose/readme.md

 # CTF-PoW-for-docker-compose

-A proof-of-work wrapper for CTF challenges hosted with docker-compose, inspired by it's singleton version: [pow-wrapper](https://github.com/mnixry/pow-wrapper).
+A proof-of-work wrapper for CTF challenges hosted with docker-compose, inspired by it's singleton-container version: [pow-wrapper](https://github.com/mnixry/pow-wrapper).

 -  For player